sappoPrivy/Simple_fullstack_webapplication_with_authentication/README.md

 ## 🚀 Usage

 !!
-This is under editing !!
+This is currently being edited !!

 Run the scripts in this order: